Thanks to donor support, hockey forward Jaymee Shell blazes her own path

 After Concordia, Jaymee Shell plans to pursue medical school.
 She hopes to specialize as a paediatric rheumatologist to help children with juvenile arthritis.

 Mitchell Shell takes great pride watching his daughter blossom at Concordia.
-“The fact that she’s able to play, study and receive the marks that she has, as well as everything else she has received from the university in awards and scholarships, makes a parent proud.”
+“The fact that she’s able to play, study and receive the marks that she has, as well as everything else she has received from the university in awards and scholarships, makes a parent proud,” he says.

 Join Mitchell Shell in making a difference for Concordia students.
 Contribute to Concordia’s Annual Giving campaign.